Graham scan: Time complexity

 and as a point $(x_2,y_2)$ in a "right turn" (because the point $(x_2,y_2)$ is removed).
 The overall time complexity is therefore O(n log n), since the time to sort dominates the time to actually compute the convex hull.

 Pseudocode

-The pseudocode below uses a function ccw: ccw > 0 if three points make a counter-clockwise turn, clockwise if ccw < 0, and collinear if ccw = 0.
+The pseudocode below uses a function ccw: ccw > 0 if three points make a counter-clockwise turn, ccw < 0 if clockwise, and ccw = 0 if collinear.
 (In real applications, if the coordinates are arbitrary real numbers, the function requires exact comparison of floating-point numbers, and one has to beware of numeric singularities for "nearly" collinear points.)

 Then let the result be stored in the stack.